 Accessibility Accessibility means identifying and eliminating obstacles and barriers to ensure anyone can access or use places, services and information, regardless of their ability, location, culture, time, resources or other differentiating factor.
 Community A group of people who reside in the same geographical area or have a common interest, background, affiliation or membership.
 Community Engagement Involving our community in decisions that impact and interest them.
 Community engagement can take many forms including information sharing, to direct community involvement in decision making.
-Community Engagement Framework Includes the Community Engagement Policy, Community Engagement Guidelines and Community Engagement Planning template.
-Community Engagement Plan A template for Council staff to use to ensure that an engagement process addresses the community engagement principles of the Local Government Act 2020 .
+Community Engagement Framework Includes the Community Engagement Policy, Community Engagement Guidelines and Community Engagement Plan template.
+Community Engagement PlanA planning tool for Council staff to use to ensure that an engagement Plan process addresses the community engagement principles of Government Act 2020.
 Stakeholder An individual or group with an interest in the decisions of Council and are directly impacted by their outcome.
 They can also be part of the community.
 Communication Imparting or exchanging of information or ideas by speaking, writing or through other channels or mediums.
-Consultation The activity of seeking input on a number of options or a predetermined recommendation to assist Council to make informed decisions.
-Participatory Engagement Participatory practices take place at the first two levels of influence on the IAP2 spectrum; 'Inform' and 'Consult' and involve one-way information exchange either from Council to community or community to Council.
+Consultation The activity of seeking input on a number of options or a pre- determined recommendation to assist Council to make informed decisions.
+Participatory Engagement Participatory practices take place at the first two levels of influence on the IAP2 spectrum; ' Inform ' and ' Consult ' and involve one-way information exchange either from Council to community or community to Council.
 This engagement typically occurs when feedback is invited on previously prepared ideas, alternatives or draft documents.
 Examples of participatory practices are: • surveys; • polls, ideas gathering; and • submissions.
 Participation at this level can be very broad.
 Project For the purposes of this policy, project also means a plan, strategy, policy, program, service or decision that has an impact on the community.

-community members to consider evidence and diverse weigh up the various options and come to a judgement forward and develop a set of recommendations.
-Example deliberative engagement practices are: • working with Advisory Panels; • online proposals and ideas, discussed by a procommunity members; • participants asked to consider and prioritise identification options; and • a representative group participating in a seried information exchange.
-Council will undertake deliberative engagement in the circumstances: 1. where it has a legislated obligation (including Community Vision, Council Plan, Financial Plan Asset Plan); or 2. where it resolves that it wants its decision-making matter or initiative to be informed by this model community engagement.
-This form of engagement does not replace or take award decision-making powers of elected representatives or officers. ples of anel or deas and es of sessions of following n and ing on a l of This occurs when two or more people or organisations work together
+Deliheretive Deliberative and there are seen durated in the (lowerheat) (O // Lowerheat) Deliberative Engagement Deliberative practices are conducted in the 'Involve', 'Collaborate' and 'Empower' levels of influence on the International Association for Public Participation spectrum (IAP2 spectrum).
+This form of engagement involves bringing together a group of representative community members to consider evidence and diverse perspectives to weigh up the various options and come to a judgement on the way forward and develop a set of recommendations.
+Examples of deliberative engagement practices are: working with Advisory Panels; online proposals and ideas, discussed by a panel or community members; participants asked to consider and prioritise ideas and options; and a representative group participating in a series of sessions of information exchange.
+Council will undertake deliberative engagement in the following circumstances: where it has a legislated obligation (including Community Vision, Council Plan, Financial Plan and Asset Plan); or where it resolves that it wants its decision-making on a matter or initiative to be informed by this model of community engagement.
+This form of engagement does not replace or take away from the decision-making powers of elected representatives or delegated officers.
+Partnership This occurs when two or more people or organisations work together to realise or achieve a goal.
+5